Dataset & Isolation

 1. Tap the Input Audio box & select your audio, or simply drag & drop.

-2. Once it's done uploading, in CHOOSE PROCESS METHOD, select BS/Mel Roformer.
+1. Once it's done uploading, select a Model by the List of the Best Models.
 Under that you can change Segment Size and Overlap, the defaults are fine.

 # 3. Select model